-The missing words in open cloze tasks are commonly pronouns (it, she, etc), relative pronouns (that, which, etc), articles/determiners (a, much, a)l, enough, etc), modal/auxiliary verbs (must, can, be, etc), verb tenses/forms & conjunctions (however, yet), prepositions (including those in phrasal verbs) or set phrases (keep on eye on, etc).
-Pay attention not bit to users before a close that the analytic but also the manifold only to words before and after the gap, but also the meaning of the entire sentence and paragraph.
-After you have completed the task, read the text again to check that it is grammatically and logically correct.
+The missing words in open cloze tasks are commonly pronouns (it, she etc), relative pronouns (that, which etc), articles/determiners (a, much, all, enough etc), modal/auxiliary verbs (must, can, be etc), verb tenses/forms & conjunctions (however, yet), prepositions (including those in phrasal verbs) or set phrases (keep an eye on etc).
+Pay attention not only to words before and after the gap, but also the meaning of the entire sentence and paragraph.
+After you have completed the task, read the task is in cammatically and loaically correct. the text again to check that it is grammatically and logically correct.